hjohnson06/FBLA-Website-Coding-Programming-Site/README.md

 Hello!
-I'm Hanna Johnson, and this is my submission for the FBLA Website Coding & Development competition.
+I'm Hanna Johnson(Ravenna), and this is my submission for the FBLA Website Coding & Development competition.
 The business that the website is for is a fictional business called "Great Peninsula Clinic".

 This website contains the following:
 - A page listing job openings